See it with real numbers

 5 · Calendar

-The calendar keeps debt due dates, income markers, recurring expenses, planned expenses, and scenario check-ins in one timing view.
+The Calendar keeps debt due dates, income markers, recurring expenses, planned expenses, and scenario-based extra payments in one timing view, then pairs the month grid with a money-flow map.

-- Debt payments and income timing are visible in the same monthly grid.
+- Debt payments, income timing, recurring bills, and planned expenses are visible in the same monthly grid.

-- Scenario check-ins remind the user to revisit the chosen route.
+- Scenario-based extra payments remind the user to review the chosen route before relying on it.

 6 · Reports & workbook